Mistrial declared in case of Katherine Magbanua

 TALLAHASSEE, Fla.
 (WCTV) -- The judge has declared a mistrial in the case of Katherine Magbanua after the jury could not decide on a verdict in the Dan Markel Murder Trial.

-This saga isn’t over yet, though.
-We’ll be back Monday at 1p for the penalty parade of the trial.
-Will Garcia receive the death penalty?— Jacob Murphey (@jmurpheyWCTV) October 11, 2019

-Accused triggerman Sigfredo Garcia has been found guilty first degree murder and conspiracy in the July 2014 murder of FSU law professor Dan Markel.
+in the July 2014 murder of FSU law professor Dan Markel.

+Magbanua started crying in the courtroom when Garcia's guilty verdict was handed down.

+"This is an emotional case, I mean, you know, I think that she had been reserving her emotional aspect for a long time and it reached a tipping point," defense attorney Saam Zangeneh said.
+"You know and listen, to what you just heard that the father of her children may be put to death and there’s no way he will step out of a Florida state prison.”

-The verdicts come after ten days of testimony and nearly 10 hours of deliberation over the span of a day and a half.
+The verdict comes after ten days of testimony and nearly 10 hours of jury deliberation over the span of a day and a half.

 Garcia and Magbanua were tried together.
 A third co-defendant, Luis Rivera, opted for a plea deal and testified against them.